 Grandparents are expected to take care of the young ones despite living separately from their children.
 They are also expected to watch over their children even when their children have grown into capable adults.
 This kind of inherited responsibility breeds undesirable traits within family members.

 The family breadwinners often carry the responsibility to provide for their parents and needy siblings despite marital status.
-Often times, siblings are becoming too dependent on the family breadwinner that it’s easier to fall into the trap of becoming lazy and complacent with the family situation.
+Often, siblings are becoming too dependent on the family breadwinner that it’s easier to fall into the trap of becoming lazy and complacent with the family situation.

-When a man courts a Filipino woman, often times, he must also seek the approval of each family members, especially the parents.
+When a man courts a Filipino woman, often, he must also seek the approval of each family members, especially the parents.
 Everyone seems to have a say on whom a female family member should marry.

 While Filipino women are inherently submissive to family arrangements and values, modern Filipino women are starting to deviate from the norm.
 In everyday conversations, Filipino women are often concerned with being subsumed into the wants of their potential in-laws especially that Filipino family ties are naturally reciprocal.